SnellerInc/sneller/README.md

 we recommend renting a VM from one of the major cloud providers with one of these instance families:

- - AWS: c6i, r6i
+ - AWS: c6i, m6i, r6i
- - GCP: N2, M2, C2
+ - GCP: N2, M2, C2, C3
  - Azure: Dv4, Ev4

 ## Sneller Cloud

-Our [cloud platform](https://console.sneller.io/register) simplifies the Sneller SQL user experience by giving you instant access to thosands of CPU cores to run your queries.
+Our [cloud platform](https://console.sneller.io/register) simplifies the Sneller SQL user experience by giving you instant access to thousands of CPU cores to run your queries.
 Sneller Cloud also provides automatic synchronization between your source data and your SQL tables, so you don't have any batch processes to manage in order to keep your tables up-to-date.
 Our cloud solution has a simple usage-based pricing model that depends entirely